discord-jda/JDA/README.md

 Discord is currently prohibiting creation and usage of automated client accounts (AccountType.CLIENT).
 We have officially dropped support for client login as of version **4.2.0**!
-Note that JDA is not a good tool to build a custom discord client as it loads all servers/guilds on startup unlike a client which does this via lazy loading instead.
 If you need a bot, use a bot account from the [Application Dashboard](https://discord.com/developers/applications).

 [Read More](https://support.discord.com/hc/en-us/articles/115002192352-Automated-user-accounts-self-bots-)